-Learn to identify boot path of vpmon vPar Monitor.
+Learn to identify the boot path of vpmon vPar Monitor.
 It’s important to know vpmon path when you are planning activities on virtual partitions in HP hardware

 What is vpmon?

 MON> through which various operations can be performed on vPars.
 Hence vpmon is a very crucial component when it comes to deal with vPars.
 Also, unless specified, all operations by vpmon are performed on boot disk from which it was spawned.
-So boot disk of vpmon is important aspect while planning any activity on vPars.
+So boot disk of vpmon is an important aspect while planning any activity on vPars.

 vparload is the command which has the facility to specify different disk on which operation to be performed.
 Or else all commands of vpmon runs on boot disk it was booted from.